Survival Moving - Protecting Your Family From a Nuclear Confrontation

 Tips before choosing a moving company -- if you move

-Our publisher has a friend in the northwest states that runs a moving company.
-Many moving companies have gotten a bad reputation for ripping off customers by charging them more, sometimes thousands of dollars more, than estimated moving quotes.
+Multiple moving companies over the years have gotten a bad reputation for ripping off customers by charging them more, sometimes thousands of dollars more, than estimated moving quotes.
 It's a tragedy that this is such a threat, yet it is.
-Careful Movers
+Stateside Movers

 is a Pacific Northwest moving company that gave us several tips for avoiding being ripped off.